fahimanabila/stembapost/README.md

 # Stembapost (Automatic Broadcasting WhatsApp Message through Website)
 StembaPost is a web-based local application built with the CodeIgniter PHP Framework interface, Bootstrap 3, jQuery, HTML 5, and CSS-Saas.
-For the backend it uses the MySQL DBMS (PhpMyAdmin), and the Restful API as a connector with the WhatsApp API.
+For the backend it uses the MySQL DBMS (PhpMyAdmin), and the Restful API with Node.js as a connector with the WhatsApp API.
 *This repository is being shared for educational purpose only!*

 ## :white_check_mark: Background